-Our 2015 Annual Conference will be in Saratoga Springs, NY.
+Our 2015 Annual Conference was held in Saratoga Springs, NY.

-Please see the Annual Conference page for current information about our 2015 conference.
+Please see the Annual Conference page for information about our 2015 conference.

 Congressman Joe Kennedy III reintroduced the Perkins Modernization Act.
 Read about it.

 First passed in 1984, the Carl D. Perkins Career and Technical Education Act provides federal funding for CTE – or vocational – education across the country.

 The Perkins Act was last updated by Congress in 2006 and is due for reauthorization.
 Kennedy’s bill would adjust the legislative language of the Perkins Act